 Subtitled, The Power of Passion and Perseverance, Duckworth’s Grit focuses on the importance of determination and direction in achieving world-class performance.
 Her years of research led her to note that innate talent has less to do with incredible achievement than does grit.

-Quite simply, people who are highly accomplished are paragons of perseverance with an enduring passion.
-They are […]
+Quite simply, people who are highly accomplished are paragons of perseverance with an enduring passion. […]

 I’m Eugene’s First Citizen.
 I join a relatively short list of people who’ve helped shape our community.
 I feel proud and humble.
 I was honored at the Eugene Chamber’s Celebration of Business just a month ago.

 So many people reached out to share my joy and say “thanks.”
-Flowers, plants, chocolate, hand-written notes, email and social media posts.
-Plus, […]
+Flowers, plants, chocolate, hand-written notes, email and social media […]

 Some actors astound us with their performances, while others are lackluster.
 Wonder why?